bernhardAxonIvy/doc/source/engine-guide/monitoring/tracing.rst

 -------

-If you experience poor performance, you can log the individual requests to the |ivy-engine| log by setting the level of the request performance logger in :file:`[engineDir]/configuration/log4j2.xml`:
+If you experience poor performance, you can log the individual requests to the Axon Ivy Engine log by setting the level of the request performance logger in :file:`[engineDir]/configuration/log4j2.xml`:

 .. literalinclude:: ../../../../workspace/ch.ivyteam.ivy.server.file.feature/root/configuration/templates/log4j2-performance-request.xml
   :language: xml